spicybirsge/notebin-bot/README.md

 4. Run the project using node index.js

+5. Wanna deploy this easily? click the "Deploy on Railway" button.

 # Credits

 - No crediting or anything is required, feel free to copy or do anything with this code its completely free.